Mysteries of Primeval China, Part 2: Who Killed the Gods?

 And what of the thousands of years between the Ice Age and the Xia dynasty?
 We’re only beginning to uncover the mysteries of China’s prehistoric peoples.

-Since these cultures did not write, our main evidence for grouping (and dividing) them is their material culture: the types of houses and tombs they built, the pottery they sculpted, the fabrics they wove, the crops they grew, and the livestock they raised.
+Since these peoples did not write, our main evidence for grouping (and dividing) them is their material culture: the types of houses and tombs they built, the pottery they sculpted, the fabrics they wove, the crops they grew, and the livestock they raised.

 We can also classify these prehistoric peoples — somewhat loosely — around the geological features that would have shaped their worlds.